Adler-Targino/MyCrypt/README.md

 **Options:**

+- `-a|--algorithm` Defines the encryption algorithm to be used.
+Default: AES
-- `-k|--key` Defines a key which will be used for encryption.
+- `-k|--key` Defines a key which will be used for encryption, it can be a text key or a file containing the key.
 (If not present, a random key is created to encrypt your file)
 - `-o|--output` Defines the output path of the encrypted file.
 (By default the output is in the same folder as the input file)
+- `-m|--mac` Defines the message authentication code algorithm (HMACSHA256 | None).
+Default: HMACSHA256
 - `-d|--delete` Deletes the original file after encryption.

 **Example**